 This vintage-style room proves that aesthetic appeal and practicality can join hands to form a stylish yet functional gallery wall inspired space.

-2. Lighten a dark hallway with a grand mirror
+16. Lighten a dark hallway

-3. Create a feature wall with a display of mirror frames
+17. Create a display of mirror frames

-We like this idea if you have a collection of slightly mismatching, antique mirrors.
+We like this mirror idea if you have a collection of slightly mismatching, antique mirrors.
 The key to success?
 Don't position your mirrors too uniformly or too far apart, and avoid perfect symmetry – laying them out on the floor first can be the best way to get a feel of what works best where.

 Hanging mirrors horizontally on the narrowest wall of a room – at around head height – is ideal if you're trying to achieve the effect of a wider space.
 This design trick works particularly well if mirrors aren't perfectly aligned with furniture – an effect which also adds interest to a space.